Skjeggy/dataing/2_semester/IKT207/asgmt1 - Anna - utkast.md

 # Password attacks - rainbow tables

-A rainbow table attack is a specific type of password attack that
+A rainbow table attack is a specific type of password attack that is used to crack passwords.

+## How do passwords work

+## Basics of a rainbow table attack
+A rainbow table attack consists of two seperate phases.
+The